-Please refer to https://myportal.nus.edu.sg/studentportal/academics/ug/aa-afg.html for more information on My Graduation Audit Report & My What-If Report.
-Please also note that My Graduation Audit Report & My What-If Report do not take into account the courses you have not completed and passed.
+Please refer to https://myportal.nus.edu.sg/studentportal/academics/ug/aa-afg.html for more information on My Graduation Audit Report & My What-If Report do not take into account the courses you have not completed and passed.
 These two reports act as guides to assist you with graduation checks.